 Though gardening is what André is best-known for today, over the course of his lifetime, Le Nôtre became an avid collector of artworks, proving to be rather shrewd in his selection of pieces to purchase and acquire.
 In time, his collections soon boasted two Sarcophagi and a sculpture by Michelangelo.
 Le Nôtre was even a fairly talented painter himself, having trained under Simon Vouet, who was a painter for Louis XIII.

 Many tales regarding Le Nôtre paint him as a man who was humorous and had a particularly fond love of fountains; a tidbit of information that anyone who has experienced a Le Nôtre garden has little reason to doubt.
 Le Nôtre died in his 80s in 1700.
-In recent times, the film A Little Chaos directed by Alan Rickman is a charming film featuring André Le Nôtre, though is largely fictitious in plot!
+In recent times, the film A Little Chaos (purchase your copy of the film here) directed by Alan Rickman is a charming film featuring André Le Nôtre, though is largely fictitious in plot!

 Portrait of André Le Notre via Wikimedia